PM Modi unveils National Logistics Policy, aims to cut transport cost | Business

 At a grand launch event, he said the policy aims to expedite the last-mile delivery, helping businesses save time and money.

-While the new policy addresses challenges of the logistics sector, it together with the infrastructure augmentation plan PM GatiShakti will address gaps, he said.
+While the new policy addresses challenges of the logistics sector, it together with the infrastructure augmentation plan PM GatiShakti will address gaps, Modi said.

+''From 13-14 per cent (of the GDP), we should all aim to bring the logistics cost to single-digit as soon as possible,'' Modi said adding this, in a way, is a low-hanging fruit, ''if we have to become globally competitive''.

+According to a government official, the policy would help bring down the cost to 7.5 per cent in the coming years.

 He said the capacity of ports has been increased and the container vessel turnaround time has been cut to 26 hours from 44 hours previously.